 The M.S. degree is designed to take two years of full-time study.
 Students complete 24 credit hours of coursework in kinesiology, research methods and statistics, and related areas such as psychology and human development.
 The main focus of the M.S. degree is the completion of a research thesis, which is developed in consultation with a faculty mentor.
 The program is well suited to individuals who seek to enter doctoral programs in kinesiology, counseling, social/developmental psychology, education, or social work.
-Recent graduates have pursued careers in athletic administration, health care, and social work.
+Recent graduates have pursued careers in athletic administration, health care, and social work, and doctoral studies in sport and exercise psychology.
 Successful applicants come from a range of undergraduate programs/majors, though coursework or research experience in kinesiology and psychology is desirable.

 The Ph.D. degree is designed to take four years of full-time study to complete.
 The primary emphasis of the Ph.D. program is developing a program of research.
 Successful applicants have research interests that align closely with the expertise of their faculty mentor.
-Coursework requirements are determined in collaboration with the student, the faculty mentor, and committee members, and are designed to complement dissertation research and the student’s development as an independent scholar.
-Coursework has an emphasis on advanced sport psychology, quantitative and qualitative methods/analysis, and supporting areas such as human development, social psychology, communication, and sociology.
+Coursework requirements are determined in collaboration with the student, the faculty mentor, and committee members, and are designed to complement dissertation research and the studentís development as an independent scholar.
+Coursework has an emphasis on advanced sport and exercise psychology, quantitative and qualitative methods and analysis, and supporting areas such as human development, social psychology, communication, and sociology.
 The Ph.D. program is designed to educate and prepare students to pursue employment in academic settings.

 Prospective applicants to the M.S. and Ph.D. programs can consult the department graduate program website for entrance requirements, deadlines, and application procedures, and are invited to contact Dr. Amireault with questions and to arrange a campus visit.